 The presence of systemic symptoms, such as fevers, night sweats, chills, malaise, weight loss, or fatigue, strongly suggests that the problem is not simply musculoskeletal.
 In patients with knee pain unrelated to trauma or overuse but associated with systemic symptoms, a thorough physical examination should be performed, in addition to careful assessment of the knee.
 Depending upon the history and examination findings, additional testing including synovial fluid analysis, diagnostic imaging (usually MRI), and appropriate laboratory studies is likely to be necessary.

 Determining whether an effusion is present is central to the evaluation of the patient with an acutely painful knee unrelated to trauma or overuse.
 Warmth over the knee, erythema, and signs of a joint effusion (not extra-articular swelling, as with prepatellar bursitis) mandate joint aspiration to evaluate for infection or inflammatory disease.
 If the joint fluid examination is benign and the patient is not systemically ill, advanced imaging may be pursued on a routine timeline, and if necessary laboratory analysis may consist of a few simple screens for systemic infection.
 However, systemic symptoms or concerning synovial fluid results (eg, elevated white blood cell count) should prompt urgent evaluation.
-(See "General evaluation of the adult with knee pain" and "Joint aspiration or injection in adults: Technique and indications" and "Synovial fluid analysis".)
+(See "Approach to the adult with unspecified knee pain" and "Joint aspiration or injection in adults: Technique and indications" and "Synovial fluid analysis".)

 A history of repeated flares of bilateral knee pain that are increasingly severe suggests a rheumatologic or autoimmune condition.
 Known degenerative osteoarthritis of the knee is one common disorder that leads to knee pain and swelling.
 Such patients often develop a mild effusion and warmth over the knee without recognizing any change in activity.
 Flares in such cases are most often triggered by relative overuse, and these patients can usually be treated symptomatically.
 Systemic lupus erythematosus (SLE) can present with bilateral knee pain and swelling.
 These joint manifestations occur in up to 85 percent of SLE patients and often precede clinical diagnosis by months to years.
 The diagnosis is more likely in women in their 30s with bilateral pain.
 The first episode of gout often presents as a swollen, red, warm, and intensely painful knee, and acute flares may be accompanied by fever.
 Gout should be considered particularly in those with known risk factors who have impressive knee pain and an effusion with no clear inciting factor.
 The presentation of calcium pyrophosphate crystal deposition disease (ie, CPPD or “pseudogout”) may also closely mimic gout and in over 50 percent of cases the knee is the first joint affected.
 (See "Clinical manifestations and diagnosis of osteoarthritis" and "Musculoskeletal manifestations of systemic lupus erythematosus", section on 'Arthritis and arthralgias' and "Clinical manifestations and diagnosis of gout" and "Clinical manifestations and diagnosis of calcium pyrophosphate crystal deposition (CPPD) disease".)